 What happens to photos without EXIF?

-FilesDesk falls back to file creation date or a clearly-marked "unknown-date" token so you can handle them separately.
+FilesDesk falls back to file creation date, or adds an unknown-date token to the filename so you can find and handle those files separately.

 Can I rename HEIC photos from my iPhone on Mac?